 - In feasibility, recommendation, and evaluation reports, photographs are often used.
 For example, if you are recommending a photocopier, you might want to include photos of the leading contenders.

 Formatting requirements.
-When you use an illustration in a report, there are several requirements to keep in mind (most of these are shown in the schematic illustration):
+When you use an illustration in a report, there are several requirements to keep in mind (most of these are shown in this illustration):

 - Keys—If the illustration has certain shadings, colors, line styles, or other such details that have a special meaning in the illustration, these should be indicated in a key—an area in an unused corner of the illustration that deciphers their meaning.